knowbody/markdown-collaboration/README.md

 ### About

-I'd like this to be a tool build by a community for a community.
+I'd like this to be community build collaboration tool.
+Something like Google Docs but for markdown.

 ### Get started